It’s WrestleMania 39 weekend! Full match card, UK start time and how to watch it live

-In what could be the biggest and most spectacular event in WWE history, WrestleMania 39 takes over Hollywood boasting a match card that includes internet sensation Logan Paul, main evented by Roman Reigns and Cody Rhodes.
+In what could be the biggest and most spectacular event in WWE history, WrestleMania 39 takes over Hollywood boasting a star-studded match card.
+Night 1 - which aired on Saturday (April 1) - saw John Cena lose to Austin Theory, a great performance from YouTube stars Logan Paul and KSI and much more, but what does Night 2 have in store?

-Once again, the pay-per-view is held across two nights on April 1 and April 2 at California’s sold-out SoFi Stadium.
+Once again, the pay-per-view has been held across two nights on April 1 and April 2 at California’s sold-out SoFi Stadium.
 It was initially scheduled to be the venue of WrestleMania 37, but was relocated to Tampa, Florida due to the Covid-19 pandemic.

 Advertisement